mylinuxforwork/hyprland-settings/README.md

 The script will install the app into the folder apps in your HOME directory.

 You can move the file also to another folder.
-In that case your have to edit the desktop file and update the Exec path to teh new loaction in .local/share/applications/ml4w-hyprland-settings.desktop
+In that case your have to edit the desktop file and update the Exec path to the new loaction in .local/share/applications/ml4w-hyprland-settings.desktop

 # How to use it